mostmojo/log/log.md

 • Style form using reusable components made from scratch.
 Use CSS class `specificity` when styling form element to target label and border.
 Ex. `.property input[type = text] { ... }`.

-• Get comfortable with company framework, `importdb` when cloning CraftCMS site, and ensuring `yarn watch, build:js` is run.
+• Use `importdb` when cloning CraftCMS site plus SequelPro, and ensure `yarn watch, build:js` is run.
 Understand category relationships, their URIs and entry filters.
 Read on `bash aliases`, and `null coalescing operator` => `??`.

 • JS Course: Loops & iterators - `for` and `while`, `continue` / `break` statements and backwards loops using for `(i = john.length -1 ; i >= 0; i--);`